morningsunshine0401/RUUN_GLUE/README.md

 - Visualization of results.

 By combining these functionalities, the `PoseEstimator` class processes each frame to produce accurate and stable pose estimates, making this codebase a robust and efficient solution for object pose estimation tasks.

+---

+# About This Repository
+This project is a modification of [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork), created by Magic Leap, Inc., and is licensed under the terms of the original license agreement provided by Magic Leap.